touchtalent/BobbleiOSKeyboardSDK/README.md

   These delegates allows you to show Third-Party suggestions and predictions.
 If in case third party couldn't find any suggestions and predictions then default suggestions and predictions will come.

-  To use this feature, first you need to add delegate in viewController **Example :**
+  To use this feature, first you need to add and set delegate in viewController **Example :**

 ```swift